markhodierne/book-agent/PROMPTS.md

 - Build on each other logically
 - Are small enough to complete in one session

-Generate `TO-DO.md` with:
+UPDATE `TO-DO.md` with:

+1. Clear statements of each task in implementation order
-1. Clear dependencies between to-do tasks
+2. Clear dependencies between to-do tasks
-2. Explicit prerequisites listed
+3. Explicit prerequisites listed

 Each to-do task should be numbered sequentially, and include: